You’ve decided that this VA thing is totally for you, but now you’re wondering, “How much should I charge as a Virtual

 The bad news is that the process is part art, part science.
 That means that there is no perfect answer and no “one size fits all” solution.
-Deciding how to charge for your services and setting your VA rates is a personal decision that needs to take into account a wide variety of factors that we’ll cover shortly.
+Deciding how to charge for your services and setting your Virtual Assistant pricing structure is a personal decision that needs to take into account a wide variety of factors that we’ll cover shortly.

 But don’t despair, we have plenty of experience with this topic – not to mention the advantage of being able to talk to course participants and successful Virtual Assistants in our VA training program on a daily basis.
 The ideas and information in this post are straight from the trenches.